 The EIS was formally lodged with DPIE in August 2020 as required under the SSI assessment process.

 The project’s EIS was put on public exhibition for 42 days, from 26 August to 6 October 2020.
-Community members and other stakeholders were able to provide feedback and make formal submissions to DPIE.
+During this time, community members and other stakeholders were able to provide feedback and make formal submissions to DPIE.

-Following the submission period, DPIE will provide ARTC with submissions received and publishes submissions online.
-ARTC will respond to submissions through a submissions report to DPIE.
-DPIE then assesses the project and makes a recommendation to approve the project or not, including either conditions of consent or reasons for refusal.
+Following the submission period, DPIE provided ARTC with submissions received and published all submissions on their website.
+ARTC is currently responding to submissions through a submissions report to DPIE.
+DPIE will then assesses the project and makes a recommendation to approve the project or not, including either conditions of consent or reasons for refusal.
 The recommendation is referred to the NSW Minister for Planning and Public Spaces, or a delegate, for determination.